Long Shot (2019 film)

 Long Shot is a 2019 American romantic comedy film directed by Jonathan Levine and written by Dan Sterling and Liz Hannah.
 The plot follows a journalist (Seth Rogen) who reunites with his former babysitter (Charlize Theron), now the United States Secretary of State.
 O'Shea Jackson Jr., Andy Serkis, June Diane Raphael, Bob Odenkirk, and Alexander Skarsgård also star.

 The film had its world premiere at South by Southwest on March 9, 2019, and was theatrically released in the United States on May 3, 2019, by Lionsgate.
-It received generally positive reviews and praise for the chemistry between Rogen and Theron, but underperformed at the box office.
+It received generally positive reviews, with praise for the chemistry between Rogen and Theron.
+Long Shot grossed $53.9 million against a budget of $40 million.

 Plot

-U.S. Secretary of State Charlotte Field learns from President Chambers, a former television actor, that he does not plan on running for a second term as he is trying to break into the movie industry.
+United States Secretary of State Charlotte Field learns from President Chambers, a former television actor, that he does not plan on running for a second term, as he is trying to break into the movie industry.
 Seeing an opportunity, she convinces him to endorse her as a potential presidential candidate.

-Meanwhile, New York City journalist Fred Flarsky learns that the newspaper he works for has been bought by Parker Wembley, a wealthy media mogul whose politics directly oppose Fred's.
-Furious, he promptly quits but cannot find another job.
-Depressed, he turns to his more successful best friend Lance, who takes him to a charity fundraising event where Boyz II Men are performing.
+Meanwhile, New York City journalist Fred Flarsky furiously quits from the newspaper he works for, upon learning it has been bought by Parker Wembley, a wealthy media mogul whose Republican politics oppose his Democratic ideology.
+He cannot find another job afterwards and becomes depressed.
+Fred later turns to his more successful best friend, Lance, who takes him to a charity fundraising event where Boyz II Men are performing.
 Coincidentally, Charlotte is also there.
-She and Fred recognize each other, as she was his babysitter and secret crush when they were young.
-While they catch up, Wembley interrupts them to plan a meeting with Charlotte, leading Fred to loudly condemn Wembley before he storms off and falls down a flight of stairs in front of everyone.
+She and Fred recognize each other, as she was his babysitter, and he was secretly infatuated with her when they were teenagers.
+While they catch up, Parker interrupts them to plan a meeting with Charlotte, leading Fred to loudly condemn Parker before he storms off and falls down a flight of stairs in front of everyone.

 Charlotte reads some of Fred's columns and decides to hire him as a speechwriter, over the protests of her chief of staff, Maggie.
 Fred voices his skepticism of Charlotte's true commitment to important issues, but takes the job.
 At a world leaders' summit in Sweden, Charlotte is forced to revise a speech about an environmental campaign to appease industrialists.
 When Fred calls her out on abandoning her morals (threatening to quit then and there if she goes through with the changed speech), she changes her mind and gives the original speech, which is enthusiastically received.

 As the two continue to spend time together under the pretext of Fred learning more about Charlotte for his writing, they grow closer.
 When they survive a revolution in Manila, they begin a relationship.
 When Maggie finds out, she warns Charlotte and Fred that the public will never accept them as a couple.
 When Chambers, under pressure from Wembley, orders Charlotte to remove her plans to preserve the trees, she lets off steam by getting high on ecstasy with Fred.
-A hostage crisis occurs and, still under the drug's influence, Charlotte has a surprisingly frank talk with the captors and frees the hostage.
+A hostage crisis occurs and, still under the drug's influence, Charlotte has a frank talk with the captors and frees the hostage.